Artist Statement & Biography

 Why do I paint?
 A favorite German expression comes to mind: es muss sein.
 It must be.
 I don’t have much say in the matter because I have always been an artist.
 Ever since I was a young girl, the desire to create has been there.
 This is what I am and what I do.

 What drives me to paint is another matter, however.
 There was a period of time when life events took hold and I didn’t create anything.
+It was difficult to envision a future that I wanted to be a part of.
 A health scare that followed prompted me to recognize that I could not separate myself from my passion.
-To come back to life, I had to find a way to bring it to the forefront.
+To come back to life, I had to find a way to bring creating to the forefront.

 “In the midst of winter, I found there was, within me, an invincible summer.
 And that makes me happy.
 For it says that no matter how hard the world pushes against me, within me, there’s something stronger - something better, pushing right back.”